Branding for Artists: The Story Behind Hungry Pika Studios’ Playful New Logo

 As the design evolved, Leah found herself drawn to several initial concepts — each highlighting a different side of Hungry Pika Studios: the playful spirit of the pika, the warmth of handmade craft, and the grounding connection to nature.

 “I LOVE my new logos!
-I’m so excited to start using the logos!”
+I’m so excited to start using them!”

 The Final Design: A Playful Expression of Artistry